Deep Perceptual Image Quality Assessment for Compression: Experimental Results

+The use of this neural network approach increases the time cost per pixel, but there remains a high potential for optimization.
+The following inference time is reported for our TensorFlow implementation on an Intel(R) Xeon(R) CPU at 2.30GHz.
+PSNR: 0.0144 ms/kpixel, LPIPS: 0.215 ms/kpixel, SSIM 0.763 ms/kpixel and our model: 0.675 ms/kpixel.

-With this knowledge, a full hyper parameter sweep was performed on the model trained on the CIQA labels.
-Our model's input image size of $400\times400$ was produced using random cropping with the possibility for zero padding along dimensions smaller than 400 pixels.
+Our model's input image size of $400\times400$ was produced using random cropping with the possibility for zero padding along dimensions smaller than 400 pixels which is standard in network based image processing.
 Training was conducted for 15 epochs of 150 steps each with a batch size of 64 and at a learning rate of 0.001. $L_2$ regularization, weight decay, and dropout were not successful in increasing generalizability and were not used.